ityou-tech/snowflake-signup-automation/README.md

 This project fully supports [uv](https://github.com/astral-sh/uv), a faster Python package installer and resolver:

 - All dependency specifications are compatible with uv
-- The project includes uv configuration in pyproject.toml
 - For best performance, we recommend using uv to install dependencies

 ### Easy Installation with Setup Script